meizabel/documentation/biz-model/index.md

 ### Domain Model blocks

-Spine provides you with classes to support domain model creation.
+If you already checked [Concepts](../concepts.md) chapter, you are aware of the major Domain model building blocks and that Spine provides you with classes to support domain model creation.
 To build a Business Model you need to define *commands, events, aggregate and projection states* as protobuf messages.

-The command handler retrieves domain objects (Aggregates) from a repository and executes methods on them to change their state.
-These aggregates typically contain the actual business logic and are therefore responsible for guarding their own invariants.
-The state changes of aggregates result in the generation of Domain Events

 This chapter will guide you through the major building blocks creation.